LSM – Innovative, early childhood education and childcare

 - The most important years for learning are from birth to age six.

 - During the age of birth to six years, children possess unusual sensitivity and mental powers for absorbing and learning from their environment.

 - Children are to be respected as different from adults and as individuals who are different from one another.

 LSM Mission Statement

 LSM's mission is to create distinctive environments for children where they are encouraged to explore, create, learn, socialize, and celebrate their unique talents.
-Our schools are committed to developing in our students a sense of responsibility and interdependence with their community and the world.
+Our centres are committed to developing a sense of responsibility and independence in our kids with their community and the world.

 - We encourage personal, intellectual, and social growth through all aspects of our program.

-- We believe that parents and teachers are partners working together for the benefit of each child
+- We believe that parents and staff are partners working together for the benefit of each child

 - We recognize that learning is multi-sensory and inter hemispheric, and emphasize creativity and problem solving